assely/documentation/wp-cli.md

 <a name="usage"></a>
 ## [Usage](#usage)

-Before running the commands below make sure to navigate into the WordPress root directory (like when using the WP-CLI), otherwise they won't be available.
+Before running the commands below make sure to navigate to the WordPress root directory (like when using the WP-CLI), otherwise, they won't be available.

-[alert type="warning"]You should execute commands within the virtual machine, while using Vagrant.[/alert]
+[alert type="warning"]You should execute commands within the virtual machine while using Vagrant.[/alert]

 For Trellis, you have to login into Vagrant with `vagrant ssh` command and navigate to the `/srv/www/<project-name>/current` directory.

 <a name="commands"></a>
 ## [Commands](#commands)

-The Assely framework provides bunch of ready to use WP-CLI commands, which help you develop and debug your application.
+The Assely framework provides a bunch of ready to use WP-CLI commands, which help you develop and debug your application.

 [alert type="info"]You can create own custom commands dedicated for your application.
 Visit [Command](/docs/command) documentation.[/alert]